django/deps/draft/0000-background-workers.rst

 Backwards Compatibility
 =======================

 So that library maintainers can use this integration without concern as to whether a Django project has configured background workers, the default configuration will use the ``ImmediateBackend``.
-Developers on older versions of Django but who need libraries which assume tasks are available can use the reference implementation.
+Developers on older versions of Django but who need libraries which assume tasks are available can use the reference implementation, which will serve as a backport and be API-compatible with Django.

 Reference Implementation
 ========================